farithadnan/telegram-opwebui/README.md

   -e OPWEBUI_MODEL=llama3:8b \
   -e OPWEBUI_COLLECTION_ID=your_collection_id \
   -e WELCOME_MESSAGE="Welcome to the AI Telegram Bot!
 Send me any question and I'll answer it." \
-  -e SYSTEM_PROMPT="You are a helpful AI assistant." \
   ghcr.io/your-github-username/your-repo-name:main
 ```